chubin/cheat.sh/README.md

 You can edit the cheat sheet directly in your browser (you need a github account for it).
 There is a edit button in the top right corner.
 If you click on it, an editor will be open.
-There you will change the cheat sheet (under the hood: the upstrem repository is forked, your changes are commited in the forked repository, a pull request to the upstream repository owner is sent).
+There you will change the cheat sheet (under the hood: the upstrem repository is forked, your changes are committed in the forked repository, a pull request to the upstream repository owner is sent).

 ![cheat.sh cheat sheets repositories](http://cheat.sh/files/edit-cheat-sheet.png)